 My immediate impression was that the standard wasn’t amazing and that the Lions would struggle.
 However, they were to take the lead to the shock of nearly all present when the referee gave what looked like a soft penalty decision on five minutes.

-Alberto Caravaca blasted home the kick at the end overlooked by the Rock.
+Alberto Caravaca blasted home the kick at the end, overlooked by the Rock.
 I’d not noticed the lack of ball boys until Europa started attacking and then ran to retrieve any errant passes that went out of play and across the athletics track.

 The referee made it a hat trick of iffy penalty decisions five minutes from the break.
 Walker made no mistake in putting Europa 2-1 ahead.
-Tjay De Barr went on a fine run but saw his cross fired back across goal by Jesús Toscano.
+Tjay De Barr went on a fine run but saw his cross fired back across the goal by Jesús Toscano.

-Meanwhile, back at Victoria Stadium Walker nearly completed his hat trick, but for the fingertips of Pérez deflecting his free kick onto the bar.
-However, the lead was extended on fifty five minutes when Ibrahim Ayew fired in from twenty five yards.
+Meanwhile, back at Victoria Stadium, Walker nearly completed his hat trick, but for the fingertips of Pérez deflecting his free kick onto the bar.
+However, the lead was extended on fifty-five minutes when Ibrahim Ayew fired in from twenty-five yards.

 Pérez was having a fine game, making another fine stop just past the hour mark, but the rebound fell to De Barr to square to Manuel Arana to make it 4-1.
-Caravaca was ploughing a lone furrow up front for Lions and doing a fine frustrating job in a losing cause.
+Caravaca was ploughing a lone furrow up front for Lions and doing a fine, frustrating job in a losing cause.

 Gibraltar Lions came close to netting a consolation as Javier Cantelmi performed great skill before seeing his effort cleared off the line by Ethan Jolley in the dying embers of the encounter.
 The ref blew for full time shortly after, and I was on my way.

-It was surreal listening to a game from Wembley as I walked across an Airfield.
+It was surreal listening to commentary of a game from Wembley as I walked across an Airfield.
 A Tottenham win would mean a win on the fixed odds, so I was hoping they’d hang on to their lead.
 It was also time to find somewhere for a beer.

-There didn’t seem to be an awful lot going on in La Línea but when Spurs hung on to complete my modest win I was keen to stay out a bit later.
-Eventually I bit the bullet and entered a small bar that was more like someone’s front room.
+There didn’t seem to be an awful lot going on in La Línea, but when Spurs hung on to complete my modest win, I was keen to stay out a bit later.
+Eventually, I bit the bullet and entered a small bar that was more like someone’s front room.
 The couple in La Chicota were friendly enough.

-My basic Spanish did the trick and I was supplied with a bottle of strong Estrella Spezial for just €2.
-I was after something a little more lively so I walked round to the Molly Bloom Irish themed pub.
+My basic Spanish did the trick, and I was supplied with a bottle of strong Estrella Spezial for just €2.
+I was after something a little more lively, so I walked round to the Molly Bloom Irish-themed pub, where a local band playing blues and cover classics was coming back on for their second set.
+The Guinness was good and reasonable at €4, which was an added bonus.

-I’d suffered horrendously on my bus ride owing to over indulgence the night before and was up at 6.30am the following morning for the bus to Seville so there was no danger of my greediness being replicated.
-I called it a night, grabbing a first class kebab before heading back to the room.
+I enjoyed the atmosphere as locals of all ages seemed determined to have fun.
+I’d suffered horrendously on my bus ride owing to overindulgence the night before and was up at 6.30am the following morning for the bus to Seville, so there was no danger of my greediness being replicated.
+I called it a night, grabbing a first-class kebab before heading back to the room.

 No comments: